Is this just quantum biology in action?

 + Allan's Bio

 I founded Kensington Laboratories in my garage in 1972.
 Kensington Laboratories manufactured precision robots and measuring tools.
 The robots enabled Intel and other Silicon Valley companies to make computer chips with fewer defects going from one-in-a-million to 1-in-a-billion.
 And, to chase Moore’s faster, better, cheaper Law.

 After 25 years, I finally collapsed from chasing Moore’s Law.
 The company I founded later exited for $320M.

 Having nothing to do, exhausted, and in poor health, I turned to medicine to fix my problems.
+I couldn't walk up the hill that I now walk daily.
 Because I believe in machine learning and outcome-based results, I tried everything.
 One day, I was even in a light therapist’s office.
 He showed me that Dr. Finsen was awarded a Nobel Prize in Medicine in 1903 for blue and red light.
 I was surprised.
 He said, do you think they give the Nobel Prize for things that don’t work?
 With the Nobel Prize, I didn’t wonder IF red and blue worked.

 As an optics guy, I asked, what about the 282 wavelengths in between?
 He answered, nobody knows because no one has studied them.
 I was puzzled.
 If red works and blue works, as an optics guy, I could not understand why no one had looked.
 Fine, let me look at that tonight.